 Posters for “Teater Tugt”.
 A new theater format that challenges the framework for news dissemination and the current perception of the theater medium.
 Twice a month, “Teater Tugt” invites you inside the “Betty Nansen” foyer for an evening of topical news.
 The posters have aesthetic references to tabloids and newspapers headlines.
 For each new show, a new headline was added to the poster.
 The poster itself became a comment on mass media's constant volatility.

-Illu is a new art residency opening in june 2019.
-It invites 6 artist per year to live, experience, and work in Narsaq.
-Narsaq is a small village located in the south of Greenland and it consists off many small but colourful houses, which also is the inspiration for the visual identity.
+Illu is a new art residency opening in June 2019.
+It invites 6 artists per year to live, experience, and work in Narsaq.
+Narsaq is a small village located in the south of Greenland and it consists of many small but colorful houses, which also is the inspiration for the visual identity.
 Illu is also the word for house in Greenland.
-This is a collaboration with Kiosk Studio and Tea Palmelund.

 # is a concept magazine, each edition with a different theme.
 The first issue, Equilibrium, deals with the idea of gender equality.
 Equilibrium means equality and balance, in this context interpreted from a feministic discourse.
-It contains texts written by theorists and philosopher but also more accessible pop cultural references of being a feminist.
-The magazine is printed on classical news paper and it works as a module system where each side also functions as a A2 poster.
-The illustration is based on the idea of the balance of yin yang, working with materiality as well as photo collage.
-All text is set with female type designer Suzanna Licko’s beatutiful font, Filosofia.
+It contains texts written by theorists and philosophers but also more accessible pop-cultural references of being a feminist.
+The magazine is printed on a classical newspaper and it works as a module system where each side also functions as an A2 poster.
+The illustration is based on the idea of the balance of yin yang, working with materiality as well as a photo collage.
+All text is set with female type designer Suzanna Licko’s font, Filosofia.

-“Orissa Biblioteket” (Orissa Library) is a tribute to the swedish poet Ola Julén, who wrote the original Orissa.
-In “Orissa Biblioteket”, four poets have written an interpretation of the original work.
-The four books are printed with big typography on the spine that together, creates the title.
+"Orissa Biblioteket” (Orissa Library) is a tribute to the Swedish poet Ola Julén, who wrote the original Orissa.
+In “Orissa Biblioteket,” four poets have written an interpretation of the original work.
+Together the four books create the title.
 A library can only exist with more than a few books.

-The webdesign for the fashion designer Cecilie Engberg, is meant to reflects the eclectic aesthetics and the boldeness in her design.
-The aim with the website is both showing final products, runway shots was well as images of the design process.
+The web design for the fashion designer Cecilie Engberg, reflects the eclectic aesthetics in her design.
+The aim of the website is both showing final products, runway shots were well as images of the design process.
 We settled on working with a style of photo collages.
 The photo collage in this way, provides room for a big aesthetic difference in the pictures, from photoshoots of the model to early process drawings.

 “Natfolden” is a poetry collection written by the danish journalist Knud Brix.
-“Natfolden” is written on Christiansborg, the danish parlament, on the shadow side of the tv camera.
+“Natfolden” is written on Christiansborg, the Danish parliament, on the shadow side of the tv camera.
 It is a fictional portrait of the castle and the people there.
 “Natlfolden” deals with politics, journalism, power and impotence - how proximity to power affects languages and people.
-Illustrations in the book is made by artist, Carl Krull.
+Illustrations in the book are made by the artist, Carl Krull.

 A poster series for the design events called Design Debate or D2.
-This events springs out of the idea of that debating important topics, concerning design, would lead somewhere.
-For this, a strong graphic approach was needed with a clear message.
-We combined a strong big logo and graphics with momentum and force, referencing back to constructivism aesthetic.
+These events were debating important topics concerning design.
+A strong graphic approach was needed.
+We combined a logo and graphics with momentum and force, referencing back to the constructivism aesthetic.